Donders-Institute/bidscoin/docs/bidsapps.rst

 Skull-stripping
 ---------------

-The ``skullstrip``-tool is a wrapper around the synthstrip tool that writes BIDS valid output
+The ``skullstrip``-tool is a wrapper around the synthstrip tool that writes BIDS valid brain extracted output data

 ::